StatisticalComputingClass/HW1/README.md

 * Commit 2: Create a new folder called Screenshots.
 Upload 3 screen shots you made previously into this folder (*all these changes should be in one commit*).

 * Push your changes to Github.

+**Troubleshooting:** If you experience any issues with Git/Github/Rstudio integration, see [here](https://happygitwithr.com/troubleshooting.html) for advice on how to solve your issues.

 ## Part 6: Simple program